cmda-minor-web/real-time-web-2021/week-1.md

 ### Excercise 2: A unique chat app

 Set-up socket.io.
 Create a basic real-time app using sockets.
 Bare minimum is a successful message from client to server and from server to client (“round trip”) as well as one additional chat feature YOU HAVE COME UP WITH.
-Here is an example I made that slowly fades out words commonly used by the people writing the chat messages forcing them to use new words.
+Here is an [example][example razpudding] I made that slowly fades out words commonly used by the people writing the chat messages forcing them to use new words.
 Creating a unique feature often means storing some information about users serverside in-memory.
 Ask us if you have any questions about how to achieve that.

-Examples that are not unique: Storing nicknames, showing who’s online or any of the other feature requests listed at the bottom of the socket.io tutorial.
+[Examples that are not unique][get started]: Storing nicknames, showing who’s online or any of the other feature requests listed at the bottom of the socket.io tutorial.
 Examples that are unique: Using D3 to structure texts into svg art, using words to fight each other in a text based game, additional features you can earn if you stay in chat long enough.
 It doesn’t even have to be a chat app, just use the socket.io framework.